shadrahman10/support/docs/login-microsoft.md

 2. In the side navigation under _Identity_ click on _Applications_ then _App registrations_
 3. Click _New registration_ near the top left:
 ![ms-entra-register-app](/assets/ms_entra_register_app.png)
-4. Set the _Redirect URI_ as _Web_ and then the URL for where Paramify is installed, such as (replacing with their domain for app.paramify.com, they might want to use accounts in this organizational directory only as well)
+4. Set the _Redirect URI_ as _Web_ and then the URL for where Paramify is installed, such as https://paramify.mycompany.com/auth/microsoft/callback (replacing with your domain)
 5. In the _Overview_ copy the _Application (client) ID_, which is used for `Microsoft Client ID` or `AUTH_MICROSOFT_CLIENT_ID` below
 6. From the _Overview_ click on _Add a certificate or secret_.
 Create a new client secret and make sure to copy the value down because it is only viewable on creation.
 This secret goes into `Microsoft Client Secret` or `AUTH_MICROSOFT_CLIENT_SECRET` mentioned below
 7. Go to _API permissions_ tab and add the _email_ and _openid_ permissions: